Bridge: Substructure

-Building supports in water
+Constructing supports in water

-This concrete bridge pier is being built within a cofferdam (the rusted, vertical steel walls).
+This concrete bridge pier is being built within a steel cofferdam.

-To build a bridge pier in water, caissons may be used to hold workers and machinery during excavation.

-When bridge supports (such as piers or towers) are built in a river, lake, or ocean, special technologies must be utilized.
+When bridge supports (piers or towers) are built in a river, lake, or ocean, special technologies must be utilized.
 Caissons can be used to provide a workspace while constructing the submerged portion of the supports.
 A caisson is a large, watertight, hollow structure, open on the bottom.
 It is usually sunk to the bottom of the water and workers can work inside, preparing the ground for the footings.
 When excavation is complete, a caisson is typically filled with concrete to create all or part of the footing.
 Air pressure inside a sealed caisson must be kept high to prevent water from seeping in.
 Workers, if they do not properly decompress when exiting the caisson, can get decompression sickness.
 Early bridge builders did not understand decompression, and deaths were common: thirteen workers died from decompression sickness when building the Eads Bridge (completed in 1874).

+Another approach for constructing foundations in water is a box caisson, which is a large steel or concrete box, open on top, which is towed by tugboats to the bridge site, then sunk to the bottom and filled with concrete.
+The Akashi Kaikyo suspension bridge used box caissons for its two foundations – each 70 m tall and 80 m in diameter.
+The caissons were sunk to the bottom in water 60 m deep, and each was filled with 355,000 cubic meters of concrete.
+The foundations rest directly on the ocean bottom, without pilings or footings.
 An alternative to a caisson is a cofferdam, which is a temporary dam surrounding the support location, open on top, where workers may work while constructing the footings.
-Another approach for constructing foundations in water was employed for the Akashi Kaikyo suspension bridge: the two foundations for its towers are 70 m tall and 80 m in diameter.
-The foundations were partially built on land, then towed by tugboats to the bridge site.
-They were sunk to the bottom in water 60 m deep, and each was filled with 355,000 cubic meters of concrete.
-The foundations rest directly on the ocean bottom, without pilings or footings.

 Bearings

-This bridge superstructure rests on bearings.
+Bearings can prevent damage to the superstructure by permitting small movements.